sagemath/trac_to_gh/Issue 3549.md

 # Issue 3549: change pari (and sage) so that one can add to the list of precomputed primes that are used for trial division

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3549

 Original creator: was